 A fire hydrant system is only effective if it works when needed.
 Regular maintenance is legally required and practically essential.

-Maintenance best practices:
+Maintenance best practices include:

 Common mistakes to avoid: